-More than $2 billion has been invested in blockchain in the last 24 months - but as yet with moderate mainstream evidence of major impact.
 Few can however argue that blockchain has had little impact on the financial and legal industries.
 To the contrary, the degree to which the fintech industry has changed over the last decade due to this disruptive technology is off the scale.
 The world has witnessed the arrival of new currencies, technologies, business models and forms of transactions; all within an environment of global economic upheavals and increasingly comprehensive regulation.
 Much more is to follow.

 Digitalisation has come in overwhelming waves, driven by the growth of e-commerce – first in the B2C, and now the B2B space – and the proliferation of smart devices and internet of things (IoT).
 With it has come continuous innovation to meet the demand for technologies that drive efficiency, lower transaction costs and boost convenience.
 Innovative and nimble new players, particularly fintechs and digital ecosystems, have entered the payments and transactions game, creating increased competition for traditional banks and financial institutions.